 Acalypha IndicaIndian Nettle, Acalypha

-Below are the strongest indications of Acalypha Indica based on traditional homeopathic usage.
-Indications have not been reviewed by the FDA.
-If symptoms persist always consult a medical professional.
+Below are the main rubriks (i.e strongest indications or symptoms) of Acalypha Indica in traditional homeopathic usage, not reviewed by the FDA.

 A drug having a marked action on the alimentary canal and respiratory organs.
 It is indicated in incipient phthisis, with hard, racking cough, bloody expectoration, arterial hemorrhage, but no febrile disturbance.
 Very weak in the morning, gains strength during day.
 Progressive emaciation.
 All pathological hemorrhages having notably a MORNING worse.≡ show all authors ...

 Compare⥄ Show reverse lookup of Acalypha Indica relationships from all sources

 Emotions, feelings, attitude, disposition; unhappy; sadness, mental depression≡ show all authors ...

 Cough dry, hard, followed by hemoptysis; worse in morning and at night

 Constant and severe pain in chest

 Blood bright red and not profuse in morning; dark and clotted in afternoon

 Burning in pharynx, oesophagus, and Stomach.